 The Electronic Federal Tax Payment System® tax payment service is provided free by the U.S. Department of the Treasury.
 After you've enrolled and received your credentials, you can pay any tax due to the Internal Revenue Service (IRS) using this system.

-Pension - United Methodist Board of Pension and Health Benefits - Evanston, IL, Office
+The United Methodist Board of Pension and Health Benefits (Evanston, IL, Office) is now "Wespath"

 Poverty / Response to Poverty - See "Circles of Transformation" (above)

 Profile Form - Lay Nominees for General Conference and Jurisdictional Conference